Legal employment for your global team

 VAT: 20%

-Tax allowances: Health insurance premiums, transportation benefits, gifts on special occasions, social security contributions.
+Tax allowances: Health insurance premiums, transportation benefits, gifts on special occasions, and social security contributions.

 Additional tax reliefs: Paid pension benefits, insurance benefits, insurance premiums, and others.